The EBOT (final) Exam 2025:

 Please note that trainees will not be able to take Section 2 of the EBOT examination until they have passed their national exam and obtained a certificate of full qualification as an orthopaedic surgeon from their national authority (EU Orthopaedic society).

 - Certificate of registration as a specialist orthopaedic surgeon from the national registration authority in the country in which it was obtained.
+An English translation is required if coming from a Non-European country.

 Please note that applicants from the UK and Ireland having been trained abroad will need to have worked at Registrar level in the UK or Ireland for a minimum of 3 years before being eligible to sit the exam.